K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 Grouping a stream on the record key is required before an aggregation operator can be applied to the data

-(cf. KGroupedStream
+(cf. KGroupedStream).

-the record will not be included in the resulting KGroupedStream
+If a record key is null the record will not be included in the resulting KGroupedStream.

-If a key changing operator was used before this operation (e.g., selectKey(KeyValueMapper)
+If a key changing operator was used before this operation (e.g., selectKey(KeyValueMapper),

-), and no data redistribution happened afterwards (e.g., via
+transform(TransformerSupplier, String...)), and no data redistribution happened afterwards (e.g., via

-) an internal repartitioning topic will be created in Kafka.
+through(String)) an internal repartitioning topic will be created in Kafka.

 This topic will be named "${applicationId}-XXX-repartition", where "applicationId" is user-specified in